What happens when my insurance company goes out of business?

 Yes.
 If you are paying premiums to your company and wish to keep your coverage in place, you must continue to do so—those premiums go to the guaranty association providing you continuing coverage.
 If you stop paying premiums, your insurance coverage may be terminated.

 The guaranty association provides coverage to owners of covered policies issued by member insurers (life, health, and annuity insurers licensed to write business in the state).
 To determine if a company is licensed to write business in North Carolina, you may call the North Carolina Department of Insurance at 855-408-1212.
 The Department maintains complete and current records of all insurance companies licensed to do business in North Carolina.
-To look up the license status of an insurance company, visit the Department's Services for Consumers page and click on "Check the License Status of a Company" on the menu on the left.
+To look up the license status of an insurance company, visit the NAIC State Based Systems website and select Jurisdiction: North Carolina; Search Type: Company and check the "I agree to the NAIC’s Terms and Conditions" box.

 Affected guaranty associations, in conjunction with the Receiver, may be able to negotiate a transfer of a company’s policies, up to the amount of the guaranty association benefit limits, to a financially sound insurer.
 If an association administers claims against the policy and the benefit limits are reached, any claim in excess of that limit may be submitted as a policyholder-level claim against the estate of the failed insurance company, and the contract holder may receive distributions as the company’s assets are liquidated by the Receiver.